fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - The result type of 'hat Ausgleichszeit' is 'Ausgleichszeit'
 - 'Wendepunkt' has the alternative label 'inflection point'
 - 'Wendepunkt' has the associated LaTeX notation '\(P\)'
-- 'Wendezeit' has the alternative label 'inflection time'
-- 'Wendezeit' has the associated LaTeX notation '\(T_w\)'

 - // snippet(110)
 - New subsection: 'Sprungantwort von nicht schwingungsfähigen, proportional wirkenden Strecken zweiter Ordnung'